Manuel-Pickl/COVID-19-Vaccination/README.md

-# IV
- COVID-19 Vaccination around the World
+# COVID-19 Vaccination around the World
 Share of the total population that received at least one vaccine dose